mesako/SABERWest2023/docs/450-scientific-figures.md

 <img src="450-scientific-figures_files/figure-html/scifig7-1.png" width="672" />

 As you can see the density of points almost look like they fit a line.
 As brain weight increases then body weight increases, or vice versa.
-We can add a trendline to this plot with the `geom_smooth` function.
+We can add a trendline to this plot with the `geom_smooth` function (worksheet tasks 3.5.2A and 3.5.2B).

 ```r